USA Today Co.: Split and further deals, 2014-2018

-Sale to GateHouse Media and relationship with Softbank
+Sale to GateHouse Media and relationship with Softbank, 2019

-In January 2019, Digital First Media made an unsolicited bid to acquire Gannett for $1.36 billion, but it was rejected for being undervalued.
+In January 2019, Digital First Media (DFM) made an unsolicited bid to acquire Gannett for $1.36 billion, but it was rejected for being undervalued.
 In an attempt to pursue a hostile takeover, DFM built up a 7.5% stake of Gannett's public shares.
 Gannett subsequently accused the company of engaging in a proxy fight.
-After a failed attempt to place 3 DFM nominees on Gannett's board of directors through a proxy vote on May 16, 2019, DFM sold shares lowering their ownership to 4.2%.
+After a failed attempt to place three DFM nominees on Gannett's board of directors through a proxy vote on May 16, 2019, DFM sold shares lowering their ownership to 4.2%.

 On August 5, 2019, New Media Investment Group, parent of GateHouse Media, announced that it would acquire Gannett.
-New Media Investment Group is managed and controlled by another private equity firm, Fortress Investment Group.
-Fortress is owned by the Japanese conglomerate Softbank.
+New Media Investment Group was managed by a private equity firm, Fortress Investment Group.
+Fortress was owned until May 2024, by the Japanese conglomerate Softbank.
 Apollo Global Management funded the acquisition with a $1.792 billion loan.
-The combined company assumed the Gannett name rather than GateHouse name, and Michael E. Reed, the CEO of GateHouse's parent company, was named CEO.
-The new management team immediately announced it would target "inefficiencies," which could lead to cutbacks at newspapers and reduction in newspaper staff.
+Although GateHouse was the nominal survivor, the combined company took the better-known Gannett name.
+Michael E. Reed, the CEO of GateHouse's parent company, was named CEO.
+The merger was completed on November 19.
+The new management team immediately announced it would target "inefficiencies", which could lead to cutbacks at newspapers and reduction in newspaper staff.

+In December 2019, CNBC listed Gannett along with 91 additional Fortune 500 companies that "paid an effective federal tax rate of 0% or less" in 2018 as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.

+As of 2022, Gannett's board of directors, which does not include anyone with journalism background, paid CEO Mike Reed a salary $900,000 and long term stock incentives adding to a total of $7.7 million in 2021, the first full year after the merger.
+The total compensation was estimated with Gannett stock valued at the then current price.
+During Reed's tenure, Gannett stock has fallen 70%, reducing the value of future equity incentive plan awards.